KevinZhouRafael/ActiveSQLite/README.md

-NSNumber maps two SQLite.swift types. they are Int64 ans Double.
+The NSNumber Type maps with two SQLite.swift's Swift Type. they are Int64 ans Double.
 The default type is Int64.
-You can override doubleTypeProperties() function of DBModel to mark properties are Double Type.
+You can override doubleTypes() function of DBModel to mark properties are Double Type.

 ``` swift
 class Product:DBModel{